vladigleba/vladigleba.github.io/source/_posts/2014-07-28-provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo.markdown

 <!-- more -->

 But what if I wasn't so lucky and the problem wasn't as easy to fix?
 What if my server was wrecked and I had to rebuild it from scratch?
 That would be a nightmare because I would need to provision everything manually&mdash;by hand!
-There had to a better way of doing this.
+There had to be a better way of doing this.

 Since my server was running on [DigitalOcean](http://digitalocean.com/), one possible solution was to take a snapshot of it in a fully-provisioned state and use that for future rebuilding.
 But this would tie me to DigitalOcean, which I love, but I still like having the freedom to switch providers freely if the need arises.